LEAN MANUFACTURING IS A CONTINUOUS IMPROVEMENT MODEL THAT STRIVES TO ELIMINATE NON-VALUE-ADDED ACTIVITES

-Lean manufacturing is a continuous improvement model that strives to eliminate non-value-added activities.
-Manufacturers that embrace a culture of continuous improvement can be transformed into agile, competitive, and increasingly profitable businesses.
+Manufacturers that embrace a culture of continuous improvement can transform into agile, competitive, and increasingly profitable businesses.

-Builds upon the philosophy of lean, and helps companies to further develop the people skills, thinking and behavior necessary for continuous improvement on a daily basis, thus transforming a firm’s culture.
+Builds upon the philosophy of lean principles, and helps companies to further develop the people skills, thinking and behavior necessary for continuous improvement on a daily basis, thus transforming a firm’s culture.

 Value stream mapping (VSM) is the observing and mapping of existing production processes.
 It graphically displays how long it takes to complete a process using current techniques and classifies each task as either value-added or non value-added time.
 Learn more about how Impact Washington utilizes value stream mapping to help identify room for improvement.